Modified Adjusted Gross Income (MAGI)

 Household income (Family income) = Household or family income for the ACA is MAGI of the head of household (and spouse if filing jointly) plus the AGI of anyone claimed as a dependent.

-Federal Poverty = The ‘Federal Poverty Guidelines‘ show what percentage of the ‘Federal Poverty level’ a families household income puts them.
+Federal Poverty = The ‘Federal Poverty Guidelines‘ show what percentage of the ‘Federal Poverty Level’ a family’s household income puts them at.
 They differ for Hawaii and Alaska.
-For the ACA the amount is based on MAGI, but MAGI is calculated slightly differently if you are applying it to Medicaid rather than the Marketplace.
-(See chart below for clarification.)
+For the ACA, the amount is based on MAGI, but MAGI is calculated slightly differently when applying it to Medicaid versus the Marketplace (see chart below for clarification).

 Premium Tax Credits = Premium tax credits are cost assistance for health insurance premiums.
 They can be taken in advance on any Marketplace plan and then claimed or adjusted using form 8962 at the end of the year.